Hello and welcome to the podcast of the Load Seaters episode 1272 for Monday the 13th of October 2025.

 Far more your style.

-So as I point out, you have many extraordinary castles in the British Isles, and of course, all over Europe.
+So as I point out, you have many extraordinary castles in the British Isles and, of course, all over Europe.

-Everything that I said about Scarborough Castle, and don't get me wrong, I'm not suggesting we should start shelling them again or anything like that, right?
+Everything that I said about Scarborough Castle, and don't get wrong, I'm not suggesting we should start shelling them again or anything like that, right?

-Put a bit of life back in the history or anything like that.
+To put a bit of life back in the history or anything like that.

-They're they're not they're just something that you might go and have a weekend looking around, right, when you go away for a bit, and that so they're not part of a living history, right?
+They're just something that you might go and have a weekend looking around, right, when you go away for a bit.

 There's no reason to think in the current state of a castle, it will ever now be anything more than just ruins to walk around.